joshraphael/retroachievements/Guides/SOS/guide.md

 [[ SOS - Francoise Maxwell Horizontal Stairway Jump 2.webm ]]

 Alternatively, you might be able to grab the spot by simply moving left or right a bit while neutral jumping in that general area.
-The below video demonstrates this less precise method to grab onto then intentionally drop down from the ledge a few times, to give a better idea of how to use this alternate method.
+The video below demonstrates this less precise method by grabbing onto then intentionally dropping down from the ledge a few times, to give a better idea of how to use this alternate method.

 [[ SOS - Francoise Maxwell Horizontal Stairway Jump 3.webm ]]
 </details>